 The cultural shift

-With the decision to make RAIDBOXES more visible and attractive beyond German-speaking markets, we embarked on a journey as a team.
-And as with most journeys, a lot of things feel uncomfortable and unfamiliar at first.
+With the decision to make Raidboxes more visible and attractive beyond German-speaking markets, we embarked on a journey as a team - and as with most journeys, a lot of things feel uncomfortable and unfamiliar at first.

-Strengthening local markets
+Strengthen local markets

-Customer experience in the foreground
+Customer experience is in the foreground

 At the beginning, you started with the "Peer Boxes" project.
 What was that all about?
 And what conclusions did you draw from it?

 "Peer Boxes" is a market research experiment.
 Raidboxes was initially launched in German, both as a product and as a company.
 The Dashboard (Hosting Panel) has been available in English for a long time, but we didn't have any data on customer experience in English yet.

 So I contacted WordPress experts from regions where English is either the official language or at least generally well understood and spoken.
 Within the project I supervised, each of these experts then implemented a website for their clients on Raidboxes , whose development and hosting we fully sponsored for one year.

 The feedback loop with this group validated many of my assumptions about where we are still lacking in the English-language customer experience and how we can best address these issues.

 You are actually no longer "new" to Raidboxes, but have been with us for over half a year.
 Why only now this interview?